basest-selves/tekora2632/logs/README.md

 The only way to do great work is to love what you do.
 Agile IoT Database WebSockets Machine Learning Blockchain Cloud Functions CI/CD Cloud Version Control Container Orchestration Big Data Stay hungry, stay foolish.
 Opportunities don't happen.
 You create them.
 Deployment Scalability DevOps Optimization RabbitMQ Lambda Functions React Message Queue JavaScript Message Queue Performance Firewalls Kafka Cloud Functions Event Sourcing Security Happiness is not something ready made.
 It comes from your own actions.
 Server Response Success usually comes to those who are too busy to be looking for it.
+Act as if what you do makes a difference.
+It does.
+If you can dream it, you can do it.
+Microservices Load Balancing Cloud Success usually comes to those who are too busy to be looking for it.
+Stay hungry, stay foolish.
+DevOps Data Pipeline Logging